dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDebugger.md

 ## Managing Breakpoints

 If one or more breakpoints are set, Moira starts monitoring the program counter.
 As soon as one of the monitored memory addresses is reached, function `breakpointReached` is invoked.
-This functions has an empty function body by default and needs to be overwritten in your sub-class.
+This function has an empty function body by default and needs to be overwritten in your sub-class.

 All API calls related to breakpoints are handled through the `breakpoints` object which is a public member of the `debugger` object.